timetraveller-123/tp/docs/UserGuide.md

 * The warning can be overridden by adding the `/ia` to the command

 Parameters:
-* `INDEX` - index of patient who is ordering the medicine as shown in the patient list.
+* `INDEX` - index of patient who is ordering the medicine as shown in the last displayed patient list.
 * `ORDER_NUMBER` - the order number of this order specified by the invoice.
 * `MEDICINE_NAME` - the name of medicine being ordered.